awsdocs/aws-lambda-developer-guide/doc_source/using-extensions.md

 You can add an extension to your function as a [Lambda layer](configuration-layers.md)\.
 Using layers enables you to share extensions across your organization or to the entire community of Lambda developers\.
 You can add one or more extensions to a layer\.
 You can register up to 10 extensions for a function\.

 You add the extension to your function using the same method as you would for any layer\.
-For more information, see [Configuring a function to use layers](configuration-layers.md#configuration-layers-using)\.
+For more information, see [Configure a function to use layers](configuration-layers.md#configuration-layers-using)\.

 **Add an extension to your function \(console\)**